In today’s lesson, you’re going to learn about grouping results returned from your queries using the GROUP BY clause.

 SELECT OrderID, SUM(UnitPrice * Quantity) / COUNT(OrderID) as AverageOrderAmount FROM OrderDetails GROUP BY OrderID;

 We covered a lot in this section.
 Here are some key points to remember:

 - An aggregate function can evaluate an expression such as SUM(A + B)

 - You should alias aggregate functions, so the column names are meaningful

-- When working with aggregate functions and GROUP BY, is sometimes is easier to think about the details first, that is write a simple SELECT statement, inspect the results, then add in the fancy stuff.
+- When working with aggregate functions and GROUP BY, it is sometimes is easier to think about the details first, that is writing a simple SELECT statement, inspect the results, then add in the fancy stuff.